Eternity's Child

 Eternity's Child (previously known as Angel's Eternity) is a side-scrolling platform game based on a fairy tale created by Luc Bernard.
 It was released by Luc Bernard and Silver Sphere Studios on Steam July 31, 2008.

 Gameplay

 The gameplay involves the player controlling two characters simultaneously.
-In the Wii version, one will be controlled with the analogue stick of the Nunchuk and the other with the pointer function of the Wii Remote.
+In the cancelled Wii version, one would've been controlled with the analogue stick of the Nunchuk and the other with the pointer function of the Wii Remote.

 Development

 Eternity's Child was initially developed for Xbox Live Arcade, and was one of the first games to be made with the XNA toolset.
 On September 9, 2007, it was revealed that it was changed to a retail Nintendo DS game as well as a downloadable WiiWare game.

 Because of the move to the Wii, the gameplay style of the XNA version has been changed in favor of one that takes advantage of the Wii Remote.
-Alten8 are porting the original code, and adapting the game to Nintendo's standards for the Wii version, and hope that previous errors can be resolved.
+Alten8 were porting the original code, and adapting the game to Nintendo's standards for the Wii version, and hope that previous errors could be resolved.
+This version was eventually cancelled.